The Sa Calobra climb is Mallorca’s most famous, spectacular and, arguably, toughest cycling climb.

 Sheer limestone cliff faces reach down to the turquoise sea.
 Weaving through the craggy lunar landscape, a feat of engineering and a work of art: a looping grey squiggle of silver tarmac that entices cyclists from across the globe.

 The Sa Calobra road balances beauty with brawn.
 It’s one of the most picturesque routes in Europe, but it demands serious mental toughness since you have to ride all the way down it before you ride up it.
 Once you’re at the hamlet by the sea, there’s no alternative to the long climb back up (unless you catch a boat or hitch a lift…).

-While its out and back nature means it doesn’t have historical race pedigree, it’s not without its famous fans: Sir Bradley Wiggins trained here in preparation for his 2012 Tour de France victory.
+While the out and back nature of the Sa Calobra Mallorca cycling route means it doesn’t have historical race pedigree, it’s not without its famous fans: Sir Bradley Wiggins trained here in preparation for his 2012 Tour de France victory.

 Want to get a taste of Sa Calobra on Youtube?
 Check out our video:

 When cycling Sa Calobra, the unforgettable first view of the famous 270° loop-the-loop turn and the endless hairpins snaking down to the sea.

 Steady gradients allow sinewy climbing types to build good rhythm and pace on this, Mallorca’s iconic cycling climb.

 Sa Calobra, Mallorca: route notes

 So, how hard is the Sa Calobra cycle route?
 Read on to find out!